Lost Love (1951 film)

-Amor perdido (Lost Love) is a 1951 Mexican drama film directed by Miguel Morayta and starring Amalia Aguilar and Víctor Junco.
+Love Love (Spanish: Amor perdido) is a 1951 Mexican musical drama film directed by Miguel Morayta and starring Amalia Aguilar and Víctor Junco.
 The plot is inspired by the famous bolero of the same name by Pedro Flores.
+It is in the tradition of Rumberas films.
+It was shot at the Clasa Studios in Mexico City.
+The film's sets were designed by the art director Ramón Rodríguez Granada.

 Plot

 A young rumba dancer named Amalia (Amalia Aguilar), is supported by her friend, a young composer named Ernesto (Tito Novaro) to become a cabaret dancer.
 She meets and falls in love with the gangster Luis (Victor Junco).
 She has an accident on her face caused by the jealous lover of Luis, Celia (Yadira Jiménez), and has to wear a maskso she decides to leave without telling anyone.
 The gangster discovers her dancing in a cabaret and decides to kill her, not knowing the reason for her disappearance.